linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Fat Tails, Scaling, and Stable Laws.md

 Note, however, that the class of distributions that satisfies the latter property is broader than the class of subexponential distributions; this is because the former includes, for instance, the class  $\mathfrak{L}$ .

 Subexponential distributions do not have finite exponential moments of any order, that is,  $E[e^{sX}] = \infty$  for every  $s \geq 0$ .
 They may or may not have a finite mean and/or a finite variance.
-Consider, in fact, that the class of subexpo nential distributions includes both Pareto and Weibull distributions.
+Consider, in fact, that the class of subexponential distributions includes both Pareto and Weibull distributions.
 The former have infinite variance but might have finite or infinite mean depending on the index; the latter have finite moments of every order (see below).

 The key indicators of subexponentiality are (1) the equivalence in the distribution of the tail between a variable and a sum of independent copies of the same variable and (2) the fact that a sum is dominated by its largest term.
 The importance of the largest terms in a sum can be made more quantitative using measures such as the large claims index introduced in Embrechts, Kluppelberg, and Mikosch (1999) that quantifies the ratio between the largest  $p$  terms in a sum and the entire sum.

 The class of subexponential distributions is quite large.
 It includes not only Pareto and stable distributions but also log-gamma, lognormal, Benkander, Burr, and Weibull distributions.
 Pareto distributions and stable distributions are a particularly important subclass of subexponential distributions; these will be described in some detail below.

-# Power-Law Distributions
+## Power-Law Distributions

 Power-law distributions are a particularly important subset of subexponential distributions.
 Their tails follow approximately an inverse power law, decaying as  $x^{-\alpha}$ .
 The exponent  $\alpha$  is called the tail index of the distribution.
 To express formally the notion of approximate power-law decay, we need to introduce the class  $\Re(\alpha)$ , equivalently written as  $\Re_{\alpha}$  of regularly varying functions.